morphed

 Prompt: "Mediterranean bathroom with handmade zellige tiles in sage green, freestanding copper tub, arched doorway, warm morning light, linen curtains, editorial interior photography for Architectural Digest"

-Each of these prompts establishes a clear design style, specifies materials and textures, and includes lighting direction.
+Each prompt establishes a clear design style, specifies materials and textures, and includes lighting direction.
 The more specific you are about the aesthetic (Scandinavian, wabi-sabi, industrial, mid-century), the more cohesive the result.
-Naming the magazine or publication style ("Architectural Digest photography") also significantly focuses the output.
+Naming the magazine or publication style ("Architectural Digest photography") further focuses the output.

 Explore more in our Nano Banana prompts for interior design guide.

-Creating romantic, lifestyle, and portrait images of people is hugely popular with Nano Banana users.
+Creating romantic, lifestyle, and portrait images of people is one of the most popular Nano Banana use cases on social media.

 Prompt: "Young couple walking hand in hand through a lavender field at golden hour, candid and natural pose, warm summer light, shallow depth of field with bokeh, romantic lifestyle photography"